Artificial Christmas Tree Buyer's Guide

 Industry-Standard Lighting

 With a vast range of choices available, there are artificial trees to meet most tastes and needs.
-Your key decisions will be size (as covered above), pre-lit or not, and traditional vs. unique.
+Your key decisions will be size, pre-lit or not, and traditional versus unique.

 Unique Trees

 Make sure you know what is included with your tree.
-Stands almost always are included, but you will probably want a decorative tree skirt to hide the structure.
+Stands almost always are included, but you will probably want a decorative Christmas tree skirt to hide the structure.
 Storage bags, usually not included, are necessary to protect your investment from insects and dust during the off-season.
-If you are not buying a pre-lit tree, you probably will want to buy lights.
-A power strip/surge protector is always a good idea to protect the lights.
-And of course, don't forget your ornaments.

 Price Range

 Prices depend on quality of material and construction, size, and whether the tree is pre-lit.
-Most high quality, pre-lit, floor size (six to nine feet) trees fall within $139 to $1000 or more; some, mostly on the lower height end, are available in the $150 to $400 range.
-Lower cost trees are available in smaller sizes or without lights.
+Most high quality, pre-lit, floor size trees in the six to nine foot range fall within a wide range depending on foliage, construction, and lighting system.
+Lower cost trees are often smaller, less densely built, or unlit.